Colon polyps

 Prevention

 • Adopt healthy habits.
 Include plenty of fruits, vegetables and whole grains in your diet and reduce your fat intake.
 Limit alcohol and quit all tobacco use.
-Stay physically active and maintain a healthy body weight.
+Stay physically active and keep a healthy body weight.

 Diagnosis